Comics & Graphic Novels Literary

 About the authors

-Martin Vaughn-James (1943–2009) was a painter and groundbreaking comics artist who published three of his early works with Coach House Press: The Projector (1971), The Park (1972) and The Cage (1975).
-He was born in England and spent much of his youth in Australia, before moving to Canada to do his groundbreaking comics work in the 1970s.
+Martin Vaughn-James (1943-2009) was a painter and groundbreaking comics artist who published three graphic novels with Coach House Press: The Projector (1971), The Park (1972) and The Cage (1975).
+Born in England, he spent much of his youth in Australia before moving to Canada.
 Vaughn-James is widely recognized as a pioneer in the development of the graphic novel.
-Later in life, Vaughn-James moved to Belgium, where he focused on painting.
+Later in life, he moved to Belgium, where he focused on painting.
 Vaughn-James also published two works of prose fiction: Night Train (1989) and The Tomb of Zwaab (1991).

 Martin Vaughn-James' profile page